 The Path Is The Goal

 A common link I have found between improving general fitness and decreasing physical pain is that both are process-oriented endeavors.
 This indicates that neither can be or should be expected to be dealt with in an acute manner.
-Which is to say, there is no "top of the mountain", no "end game", no cure, but instead a constantly changing state of where you are.
+This is to say, there is no "top of the mountain", no "end game", no cure, but instead a constantly changing state of where you are.
 Often times a physical pain or realization that we can’t do something we used to take for granted, awakens us to the reality of this current “now”.
 This reality often seems undesirable due to fact that the symptom that awoke us was unpleasant, and our initial response is to seek a method for a quick eradication of the “danger” so that we can return to normalcy.
-However, if we are able to reflect on the path we took to get to this point, we will realize that our current state cannot be defined by an isolated diagnosis that can be remedied by a single intervention, but is instead, the current expression of the causes and conditions of our experiences to this point.
-This awareness has the potential to be liberating, as without it we do not truly have control over our circumstances.
+However, if we are able to reflect on the path we took to get to this point, we will realize that our current state cannot be defined by an isolated diagnosis that can be remedied by a single intervention.
+Instead, our symptoms are the current expression of the causes and conditions of our experiences to this point.
+This awareness has the potential to be liberating, as without it, we do not truly have control over our circumstances.
 Instead, we are “riding the wave” of our habitual patterns until those patterns reach the point of noticeable discontent.
 Once we are able to enter into a path of awareness, we are able to be in the process of experiencing how our thoughts, emotions, and actions effect our consistently changing existence.
 This process is not one of metaphysical faith but instead a direct experience with how “what we do” creates “what we are”.
 This realization separates clearly what we can control versus what is beyond our control, and opens our eyes to the decision-making process of our potential.
-That is to say, we can choose to embark in the processes that allow us to progress, or we can choose not to; but we can no longer believe we do not have a choice in progress.
+More simply put, we can choose to embark in the processes that allow us to progress, or we can choose not to; but we can no longer believe we do not have a choice in progress.
 Our awareness has laid out the path too clearly for that fallacy to be considered.

 Pain Does Not Equal Damage

-For this reason, it is the opinion of this healthcare professional that we explore those activities that we find uncomfortable or promote fear in us and approach them in a process-oriented manner that allow us to:
+For this reason, it is the opinion of this healthcare professional that we must explore those activities that we find uncomfortable or promote fear in us and approach them in a process-oriented manner that allow us to:

-- Improve our physiological tolerance to them
+Improve our physiological tolerance to them

-- Change our relationship with them from that of being fear-based to one of curiosity and acceptance.
+Change our relationship with them from that of being fear-based to one of curiosity and acceptance.